-"At Rogers & Hardin caseworkers are allowed to participate in hands-on legal work and exposed to a variety of complex and interesting cases.
+“At Rogers & Hardin caseworkers are allowed to participate in hands-on legal work and are exposed to a variety of complex and interesting cases.
 For those interested in practicing law it is a tremendous place to begin a career because it provides a network of professional contacts and fosters lifelong friendships within one of the most prestigious law firms in the region."

 Nick Flint, Former Rogers & Hardin Caseworker